 They were only able to leave the Moon because he found a felt tip pen he could jam in to close the breaker!

-Do you know any interesting facts about Apollo 11 that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any fun facts about Apollo 11?
+Share them in the comments below!

 Are you fascinated with space?
 Check out these incredible facts about the Milky Way